-For submissions as a whole, a complete package would be the first 30 pages with the synopsis and a cover email that includes a sentence encapsulating the novel’s major theme, a brief paragraph describing the novel in more detail and a following paragraph consisting of your writing experience thus far and a little about yourself that may be of interest to an agent.
+For submissions as a whole, do include the first 30 pages of the novel with your synopsis and a covering email that includes a sentence on the novel’s major theme and a brief paragraph consisting of more detail.
+Follow this with a description of your writing experience so far, with a little about yourself that may be of interest to an agent and publisher.

 Q – Is there a strong market for narrative nonfiction, and is it something you look for?

 SY – I don’t read narrative non-fiction; I am currently looking for book club fiction, commercial fiction including romance and saga, women’s fiction, mystery and suspense, as well as non-fiction consisting of self-help and lifestyle, such as cookery.

 Q – How much does it matter to an agent to see that a manuscript has been longlisted for an award?

 SY – Awards are helpful but not conclusive in deciding whether to read a writer’s manuscript.
 Do mention the longlisted position when describing your writing experience in your submission, however.

 Q – I’ve finished the first draft of a historical thriller on the Faber Academy Work in Progress course, and I’ve also nearly finished a fantasy novel for 9+ children.
 How should I approach this with agents?
 Should I choose one and focus on that, or look for an agent who covers both of these areas?

 SY – It may be best to choose an agent who represents both children’s and adult fiction.
 If not, once your writing career is established in adult or children’s fiction you can look for another agent for new work.
 It’s possible to be represented by two agencies, one for children’s fiction and the other for adult fiction.